World Clique

 World Clique is the debut album by American dance music band Deee-Lite, which was released in 1990.
-The album's first single, "Groove Is in the Heart", was a top-five success on both the U.S. Billboard Hot 100 and UK Singles Chart as well as a No. 1 hit on the U.S. Hot Dance Club Play chart.
-Three subsequent singles also hit the top ten on the U.S. dance chart, including "Power of Love/Build That Bridge", which also hit No. 1, and "Good Beat".
+The album's first single, "Groove Is in the Heart", was a top-five success on both the US Billboard Hot 100 and UK Singles Chart as well as a No. 1 hit on the US Hot Dance Club Play chart.
+Three subsequent singles also hit the top ten on the US dance chart, including "Power of Love/Build That Bridge", which also hit No. 1, and "Good Beat".

 Guest artists on the album include Bootsy Collins, Q-Tip, Fred Wesley and Maceo Parker.
 When World Clique was released on compact disc, two bonus tracks were added to the album: "Deee-Lite Theme" and "Build the Bridge".

 "E.S.P." contains a sample of actor Bela Lugosi from the 1934 film The Black Cat.